-29 Dec 2009, Posted by Joseph Dodds in Sensei Joseph's Blog, 0 Comments
+29 Dec 2009, Posted by Sensei Joseph in Sensei Joseph's Blog, 0 Comments

 Physical and mental stimulation are probably the most important thing one must provide their dog with, next to food and water of course.
 The fact is, in a more self reliant situation, dogs would be doing much more exercise than we generally supply them with.
 It is something you must accept and fulfill for their sanity and yours.
 Regular exercise conditions them to release energy in a safe, positive and structured means.
 After this mental and physical stimulation the water and food eaten after will digest well, and sometimes puts them into sort of a blissful, fulfilled, and content sort of attitude.
 By using exercise, food and water in this way you increase your importance to the dog earning you loyalty and trust.
 It’s a relationship of reciprocity (the concept of reciprocity as in-kind positive or negative responses for the actions of others; mechanisms for the evolution of cooperation).